-4-1-42 General Powers and Duties of the Natural Resources Committee
+42. General Powers and Duties of the Natural Resources Committee

-(a) The Committee shall:

-- (1) Review rules and regulations proposed by the director of the Natural Resources Department and the director of the Fish and Wildlife Department, and where appropriate make such rules and regulations and establish such services as it deems necessary to carry out the provisions and purposes of this Chapter, subject to the approval of the Business Council; - (2) Recommend to the Business Council broad policies and long range programs for the restoration, management, preservation, and harvest of wildlife; - (3) Review rules and regulations proposed by the director, and where appropriate, establish hunting and fishing regulations, and prescribe the manner and methods which may be used in taking wildlife, subject to the approval of the Business Council; - (4) Be responsible to see that the laws to protect game, public safety and recreation resources are enforced; - (5) Prescribe a budget for approval by the Business Council for the expenditures of all funds obtained by the Fish and Wildlife Department from appropriations, licenses, gifts and other sources which are specifically intended to be used for the preservation or propagation of wildlife. - (6) Exercise such powers and duties as are necessary to fully carry out the provisions of this Chapter, or that are delegated to it by the Business Council. - (b) Unless otherwise provided by this Chapter, any decision by the committee on a contested case proceeding under this Chapter, shall be considered final for purposes of judicial review in accordance with the administrative procedures provisions of this Code.
+- (a) The Committee shall have the same powers and duties of other Committees of the Colville Business Council, and will operate in the same manner. - (1) Review rules and regulations proposed by the director of the Natural Resources Department and the director of the Fish and Wildlife Program, and where appropriate make such rules and regulations and establish such services as it deems necessary to carry out the provisions and purposes of this Chapter, subject to the approval of the Colville Business Council; - (2) Recommend to the Colville Business Council broad policies and long range programs for the restoration, management, preservation, and harvest of wildlife; - (3) Exercise such powers and duties as are necessary to fully carry out the provisions of this Chapter, or that are delegated to it by the Colville Business Council. - (b) Unless otherwise provided by this Chapter, any decision by the committee on a contested case proceeding under this Chapter, shall be considered final for purposes of judicial review in accordance with the administrative procedures provisions of this Code.